Trying to decide the best ways to protect your site from downtime or slow loading during traffic spikes?

 However, scaling up your server and bandwidth will not always be a viable option, so it may be beneficial to work out an agreement with your hosting provider regarding the resources needed to scale up your server.

-Our VPS Hosting, for example, scales resources up or down as your site requires – you can scale up just before you think your traffic will spike, and then scale down once the spike’s over.
+VPS Hosting, for example, scales resources up or down as your site requires – you can scale up just before you think your traffic will spike, and then scale down once the spike’s over.
 Dedicated servers also offer maximum performance, resources, customization, hardware, and security to make your website more stable.

 Don’t: Always Run At High-Capacity